docker/docs/machine/concepts.md

 recurring issues with `docker-machine` and is only transmitted in the case of a crash of `docker-machine`.

-If you wish to opt out of error reporting, you can create a `no-error-report` file in your `$HOME/.docker/machine` directory, and Docker Machine disables this behavior.  e.g.:
+To opt out of error reporting, create a `no-error-report` file in your `$HOME/.docker/machine` directory:

     $ mkdir -p ~/.docker/machine && touch ~/.docker/machine/no-error-report

-Leaving the file empty is fine -- Docker Machine just checks for its presence.
+The file doesn't need to have any contents.

 ## Getting help